laravel-enso/documentation/docs/frontend/forms.md

 #### Components for custom fields

+Starting with v1.1.0 you should always use `FormField` when dealing with slots.

-The package provides a component for each type of field that you want to customize:
+If you want further customization the package provides a component for each type of field:

 ##### DateField
 ##### InputField